Colin-GR-Crawford/Colin-GR-Crawford.github.io/_posts/2016-10-24-billboard-post.md

 On closer inspection of the data it seem some of the genre tags are a bit dubious, Destiny’s Child's Independent Woman a Rock song?
 I am not sure many people would agree with that.
 However I think it would be a bit too much of an exercise to change each and everyone so I will have a go with what I have.
 I imagine there is a script I could write to search for each artist on Wikipedia and return the string following the genre tag, but I will save that for a rainy day.

 So what makes the perfect chart entry?
 Being incredibly good looking?
 The [magic 4 chords](https://www.youtube.com/watch?v=5pidokakU4I)? ......
 Most Definitely!
 But for today I will look at some perhaps less interesting questions but much more quantifiable given the data available and timescale.
-The questions I have come up with and will look at are."
+The questions I have come up with and will look at are.

 1. What Genre should I choose?
 2. How long should the track be?